davidpb90/language-evolution/README.md

 ## FinalData:
 Includes the data generated using the scripts mentioned above (.Rda files) which can be imported into R to generate the plots or to do 		further investigations.
 The files whose names start with Boots were created using BotstrapKernel.R, while the ones starting with coef were created by SegmentedAndPowerLaw.R.

+## Report:
+It contains the necessary files to generate the the report (.tex, .bib, plots and 	a file with the Latex template I used (revcoles.cls)).